kixlab/cs374-spring-2018/internal/18-Color-Typography.md

 # Recap

+- show student HOFs from the visual design and layout activities

 # Admin

 # UI HOFS
 Google Drive

+- great evample connecting to some of the core concewpts in class

 Google Drive is an online storage, where you can store documents, photos, etc.It takes a desktop file manager metaphor for web documents and folders that are synchronized across all shared users.
 A design challenge is in combining the familiar desktop file management language with the online sharing language.